Michael Francis Egan

-Michael Francis Egan (September 29, 1761 – July 22, 1814) was an Irish American Catholic prelate who served as the Bishop of Philadelphia from 1808 until his death.
+Michael Francis Egan (September 29, 1761 – July 22, 1814) was an Irish American Catholic prelate who served as Bishop of Philadelphia from 1808 until his death.

-Egan was born in Ireland in 1761 and joined the Franciscan Order at a young age.
+Egan was born in Ireland in 1761, and joined the Franciscan Order at a young age.
 He served as a priest in Rome, Ireland, and Pennsylvania and became known as a gifted preacher.
 In 1808, Egan was appointed the first Bishop of Philadelphia.
-Egan's tenure as bishop saw the construction of new churches and the expansion of the Catholic Church membership in his diocese.
-Much of his time was consumed by disputes with the lay trustees of his pro-cathedral, St. Mary's Church in Philadelphia.
+Egan's tenure as bishop saw the construction of new churches and the expansion of the Catholic Church membership in his diocese, but much of his time was consumed by disputes with the lay trustees of his pro-cathedral, St. Mary's Church in Philadelphia.
 He died in Philadelphia, probably of tuberculosis, in 1814.

 Early life and priesthood

 Michael Francis Egan was born in Ireland on September 29, 1761.
 The exact location of his birth is disputed.
 Early biographers believed that Egan was possibly born in Galway; more recent scholarship suggests it was Limerick.
 He joined the Order of Friars Minor (commonly known as the Franciscans) and studied at the Old University of Leuven and Charles University in Prague.
 Egan received minor orders, subdiaconate, and diaconate at Mechelen, in modern-day Belgium.
 He was ordained a priest, probably in Prague, in 1785 or 1786.
 While studying on the continent, Egan became fluent in German.

 Egan advanced rapidly to positions of responsibility in the Franciscan order.
 He was appointed custos ("guardian") of the province of Munster in Ireland in March 1787.
 Later that year, he was also appointed custos of the Pontifical College at Sant’Isidoro a Capo le Case, the home of Irish Franciscans in Rome.
 Egan remained there until 1790, when he returned to Ireland and was appointed custos of Ennis.
 He remained in Ireland until 1787 or 1788, when he may have made a visit to the United States.
 After several more years as a missionary in Ireland, Egan came (or returned) to the United States in 1802.